machamp-nlp/machamp/README.md

 python3 predict.py logs/ewt/<DATE>/model.tar.gz data/twitter/dev.norm predictions/ewt.twitter.out --dataset UD-EWT --device 0
 ```

 The value of `--dataset` should match the specified dataset name in the dataset configuration.
+You can also use --topn for
+most task-types, which will output the top-n labels and their confidences (after sigmoid/softmax).

 ## How to